TrishnaMungoli/WebUITest/README.md

 3.Page factory:For organizing code
 4.testng:To run code systematically
 5.Extent reports:To generate reports
-6.Json and dataprovider:To make it data driven and used json to read data.
+6.Json and data provider:To make it data driven and used json to read data.

 To run the setup in local: